pyvista.Plotter.add_composite

 rgbbool, default: False

 If an 2 dimensional array is passed as the scalars, plot those values as RGB(A) colors. rgba is also an accepted alias for this.
 Opacity (the A) is optional.
-If a scalars array ending with "_rgba" is passed, the default becomes True.
+If a scalars array ending with "_rgb" or "_rgba" is passed, the default becomes True.
 This can be overridden by setting this parameter to False.

 below_colorColorLike, optional